aliuadepoju/hqpay/README.md

 ------------

  - Languages: JavaScript/JQuery, PHP
- - Payment Gateway: paypal, Braintree
+ - Payment Gateways: paypal, Braintree
  - Others: composer, PHPUnit

-In regards to, How would you handle security for saving credit cards?
+#In regards to, How would you handle security for saving credit cards?

 SECURITY MEASURES